Q2 2026 | Industrial and Commercial Market Commentary

 Commercial/industrial assets within Tauranga during 2022/2023 were achieving yields ranging from 4.5% to 7.5% (excluding outliers), with an overall average in the vicinity of 4.7% (2022) and 5.5% (2023) respectively for commercial properties, and 3.0% to 7.0%, with an average overall in the vicinity of 4.4% (2022) and 5.3% (2023) respectively for industrial properties.
 However, these included outlying assets such as low yielding properties ripe for redevelopment, with high underlying land values, and some under-rented or partially vacant properties.
 The majority of the evidence was between 4.5% and 5.5%.

-Capitalisation Rates, Lending Rates, term Deposit Rates 2011 - September 2025
+Capitalisation Rates, Lending Rates, Term Deposit Rates 2011 - March 2026